- Chart

 Leadership and Structure

-The Manitowoc Company Inc. is led by a Board of Directors and a senior executive team.
-Key roles typically include a Chief Executive Officer (CEO), Chief Financial Officer (CFO), and heads of various operational and functional departments.
-The company operates as a manufacturer with distinct product lines and a global sales and service network.
+The Manitowoc Company, Inc. is led by a Board of Directors and a senior executive team.
+Key roles typically include a Chief Executive Officer (CEO), Chief Financial Officer (CFO), and divisional presidents responsible for specific business segments.
+The organizational structure is typically matrixed, with functional and divisional responsibilities.

 Top Products and Market Share